Cephalonia: Literature and film

+Lord Byron arrived in Cephalonia on August 3, 1823, aboard the brig Hercules, after setting sail from Genoa.
+He resided in the village of Metaxata for five months.
+His time in Cephalonia was a productive period for Lord Byron, it is documented in his writings, including his "Cephalonia Journal" and a poem about his 36th birthday.
+Lord Byron wrote parts of "Prelude" and "Don Juan" in Livatho.
+Additionally, a theory was proposed by Greek researcher Libieris Liberatos as to the true identity of the island setting from Shakespeare's "The Tempest" being Cephalonia.

-The novelists Nikos Kavvadias (1910–1975) and the Swiss Georges Haldas (1917–2010) spent parts of their life on the island.
+The novelists Nikos Kavvadias (1910–1975) and the Swiss Georges Haldas (1917–2010) spent parts of their lives on the island.
+The family of Romanian working class writer Panait Istrati was from the island.

 Andreas Laskaratos was a satirical poet and wrote about the society in the town of Lixouri.
-Lord Byron wrote parts of "Prelude" and "Don Juan" in Livatho.

-Additionally, a theory was proposed by Greek researcher Libieris Liberatos as to the true identity of the island setting from Shakespeare's "The Tempest" being Cephallonia.

 Perhaps the best known appearance of Cephalonia in popular culture is in the novel Captain Corelli's Mandolin, by the English author Louis de Bernières.
 The book is believed to have been inspired by the village of Farsa, just outside Argostoli.
 The love story comprising the theme of the book is set before and after the Acqui Division massacre, during the Second World War.
 A film adaptation was released in 2001.
-During filming there was lively debate between the production team, local authorities as well as groups of citizens, as to the complex historical details of the island's antifascist resistance.
+During filming, there was a lively debate between the production team, local authorities, as well as groups of citizens, as to the complex historical details of the island's antifascist resistance.
 As a result, political references were omitted from the film, and the romantic core of the book was preserved, without entering complex debates about the island's history.
 In 2005, Riccardo Milani made his TV film, Cefalonia, also about the massacre, with music by Ennio Morricone.